Israel Zangwill: Views

-During World War I, he adcoated the formation of a Jewish foreign legion to the central powers.
+During World War I, he advocated the formation of a Jewish foreign legion to the central powers.

+"The League of Damnations" is a term associated with Zangwill's critique of the anti-Semitic sentiment prevalent in Europe during his time.
+He used this phrase to describe the collective hostility and discrimination faced by Jewish people in various countries.
+Zangwill was an ardent opponent of anti-Semitism and used his writings to expose and challenge the prejudices and injustices faced by Jews.

 Personal life

 Zangwill married Edith Ayrton in 1903.
 She was a feminist and author, and the daughter of cousins William Edward Ayrton and Matilda Chaplin Ayrton.
 Ayrton's stepmother was Hertha Ayrton, who, like Zangwill, was Jewish.

-The Zangwill family lived for many years in East Preston, West Sussex in a House called Far End.
+The Zangwill family lived for many years in East Preston, West Sussex in a house named Far End.
 The couple had three children, two sons and a daughter.
-The younger of their two sons was the British psychologist, Oliver Zangwill.
+The younger of their two sons was the British psychologist Oliver Zangwill.

-Zangwill died of pneumonia on August 1, 1926 at a nursing home in Midhurst, West Sussex.
+Zangwill died of pneumonia on 1 August 1926 at a nursing home in Midhurst, West Sussex.
 He had spent two months at the nursing home.